hadealahmad/streamclipper/REFACTOR_STATUS.md

 ## Conclusion

 The refactoring is **complete**.
 All feature modules have been extracted into a well-organized, feature-based architecture.
-The CLI logic appropriately remains in `clipper.py` as the main entry point.
+The CLI logic appropriately remains in `clipper.py` as the main entry point, providing a clean and maintainable structure while keeping the working workflow intact.

-4. **Comprehensive Testing** (High Priority)
-   - Test all functionality after refactoring
-   - Fix any breaking changes

-5. **Update Documentation** (Low Priority)
-   - Update README with new structure
-   - Document the feature-based architecture

-## Conclusion

-The refactoring has successfully extracted all feature classes into well-organized modules.
-The main entry point (`clipper.py`) still needs to be updated to use these modules, and the CLI logic could be further extracted, but the foundation for a maintainable, feature-based architecture is in place.